pjaselin/Cubist/docs/index.rst

 I also want to give credit to `Max Kuhn <https://github.com/topepo>`_ and his colleagues for developing the R wrapper for Cubist.
 This package is more or less a Python translation of that effort so the heavylifting in understanding how to control the Cubist C library came from them.
 Without that project, there would have been no inspiration or blueprint for this one.

 Finally, I want to express my gratitude to `Kirk Mettler <https://www.linkedin.com/in/kirkmettler/>`_, my former mentor at IBM, for introducing me to this model and encouraging me to embark on this effort.

-Besides the value of this work, this project has also served as a practical means of learning over the past few years:

-Beyond the value to end users in this effort, this project has been useful in:

-- Learning Python packaging
-- Shoring up understanding of pytest/coverage, CI/CD with GitHub Actions
-- Learning Sphinx, restructured Markdown, pre-commit, mypy

-- Python packaging (cibuildwheel)
-- CI/CD via GitHub Actions
-- pytest
-- coverage/CodeCov
-- pre-commit
-- sphinx
-- cython
-- ruff
-- pylint